semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Select **Allow only particular users to deploy**.
+1. Select **Allow only particular users to deploy**
-2. Optionally, select the roles that can deploy from the list.
+2. Optionally, select the roles that can deploy from the list
-3. Optionally, select the members of your organization that can deploy.
+3. Optionally, select the members of your organization that can deploy
-4. Uncheck the **Allow automatic promotions from target** option to disallow [automatic promotions](#automatic-promotions).
+4. Uncheck the **Allow automatic promotions from target** option to disallow [automatic promotions](#automatic-promotions)
-5. Press **Next**.
+5. Press **Next**

     <details>
     <summary>Show me</summary>